• Menu

 Hindu Carvings in Group B C D

-Hindu carvings on the temples still intact, restoration work is being carried out where possible
+Hindu carvings on the temples are still intact; restoration work is being carried out where possible

 Groups B, C and D have the best preserved of all the Groups.
 Some of the buildings in these groups were constructed from the 8th century to the 13th century.
 They are known for their elegance and gracefulness.

-Originally the construction of the buildings were made from wood and bamboo until a fire in 608 destroyed My Son.
+Originally the construction of the buildings was made from wood and bamboo until a fire in 608 destroyed My Son.
 Construction was then changed to stone and brick.

 Group B C D Temples and Ruins